cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/scaling/mongo-replica-sets.md

 lion.mystack.c66.me,tiger.mystack.c66.me
 ```

 Once you have replica set enabled by scaling your MongoDB backend up, you will need to modify your client configuration accordingly.
-Your deployment might not work and your stack might stop functioning if you don't do that.
+Your deployment might not work and your application might stop functioning if you don't do that.

 **Note**